-20. The following table provides an overview of which disclosure and application requirements of the [draft] ESRS Oil and Gas are applicable to undertakings that operate in one or more segments of the sector.
+20. The following table provides an indication overview of which disclosure and application requirements of the Datapoints, Disclosure Requirements and Application Requirements in this [draft] ESRS Oil and Gas are applicable to the undertaking operating in the different undertakings that operate in one or more segments of the Oil and Gas sector.